binkley/modern-java-practices/README.md

 **The goal of this article**: [_Make people awesome_](https://modernagile.org/) (that means _you_).
-This project is based on lots of experience and experiments with Java/JVM builds, and shares with you lessons learned.
+This project is based on lots of experience and experiments with Modern Java/JVM builds, and shares with you lessons learned.

 ---